yudhisteer/Face-Recognition-with-Masks/README.md

 ![image](https://user-images.githubusercontent.com/59663734/142837554-05605efa-da36-480f-a710-f013153da318.png)

-For the first grid cell which does not contain an object, we have p = 0 as the first parameter in out y value and for the rest we don't care so we use ? to represent as placeholder.
-For the thrid grid cell, we detect an object and a face so out p = 1 and c1 = 1 and the x,y,w and h represents values for the bounding box.
-During training we will try to make our network output similar vectors.
+For the first grid cell which does not contain an object, we have p = 0 as the first parameter in our ```y``` value and for the rest, we don't care so we use ```?``` to represent them.
+For the third grid cell, we detect an object and a face so out p = 1 and c1 = 1, and the x,y,w and h represent values for the bounding box.
+During training, we will try to make our network output similar vectors.

 SSD does not use a pre-defined region proposal network.
 Instead, it computes both the location and class scores using small convolution filters.
 After extracting the feature maps, SSD applies 3 × 3 convolution filters for each cell to make predictions.